 How many people give up too soon?
 I really related to this – this is something I teach all the time in our #GetSocialSmart Academy – the value in sticking with creating content over the course of time.
 There is the proverbial tipping point that happens after time where you start getting noticed and recognized for your content and what you are putting out in the world – and you start to become seen as the expert in your field.
 As Mark said, you can’t quit too soon!
 You have to look for qualitative measurement – the ‘sign posts’ in the road that signify that you are becoming known – like when you are getting asked to be on an interview.
 There is NO shortcut.
 And the good news?
 Everyone has the ability to do it.

-I loved Mark’s talk and I already ordered the book on Amazon – can’t wait to receive it!
+I loved Mark’s talk and I already ordered the book on Amazon!

 How to Promote and Sell Using Live Video